Rajin-257/Fit-Card-Generator/README.md

-Step-by-Step Guide to Running Your Flask-Selenium Project 1.Download and install Python from the official
+Step-by-Step Guide to Running Fit-card Generator Project

+1.Download and install Python from the official
 During installation, check the box "Add Python to PATH"